We're here to create joyful, life-enhancing experiences for young people in Wales, and enable them to tell their stories and be creative.

 "Radio Platfform has never just been about radio; it’s about developing young people and providing them with opportunities and skills they would struggle to find elsewhere."Ben, Radio Platfform Intern

-The radio station is operated by and for young people; everything from the producing and presenting of live shows to the marketing and social media.
+The radio stations are operated by and for young people; everything from the producing and presenting of live shows to the marketing and social media.
 The bilingual, six-week, accredited course is delivered in partnership with Promo Cymru.

 Together Stronger: With the very generous support of the Paul Hamlyn Foundation, this programme has been able to nurture young people throughout the Rhondda with activities, events and taster sessions; from radio broadcast training to theatre workshops.
 We’ve been working with Rhondda-based charity Valleys Kids to deliver this over a number of years.